Architecting Scalable Trapped Ion Quantum Computers using Surface Codes: Modelling Logical Qubits in QCCD

 \section{Modelling Logical Qubits in QCCD}

-This section uses the compiled parity-check circuit to determine its hardware performance, logical error rate, and physical resource requirement. \textit{The focus here is device modelling.
-It is essential for technical correctness of our work, but can be skipped by a classical computer-science reader.}
+This section uses the compiled parity-check circuit to determine its hardware performance, logical error rate, and physical resource requirement.
+While the focus here is on device modelling, this step is essential for the architectural evaluation in Section~\ref{sec:results}.
+It serves as our evaluation tool, translating the compiler's execution schedule into concrete metrics and capturing non-trivial physical effects that drive the trade-offs between different QCCD designs.